hannutt/FlaskApi/README.md

-Project keywords: Python Flask, JavaScript, jQuery, NoSQL, SQL, HTML, MongoDB Cloud Atlas
+Project keywords: Python Flask, JavaScript, jQuery, NoSQL, MySQL, SQLite, HTML, MongoDB Cloud Atlas

-The main idea is that you can access multiple MongoDB or MySQL databases with a single program using api endpoints or an html interface.
-With the Html user interface, the user can access both local databases (MongoDB & MySQL) and MongoDB Atlas cloud databases.
+The main idea is that you can access multiple MongoDB, MySQL or SQLite databases with a single program using api endpoints or an html interface.
+With the Html user interface, the user can access both local databases (MongoDB, MySQL & SQLite) and MongoDB Atlas cloud databases.

 The username and password are stored in the .env environment file and retrieved with the os.getenv function.
 The .env file is in gitignore mode for security reasons